-Software development services provider, Sequoia Holdings, has recently made a resolution to pay employees in cryptocurrencies.
+Software development services provider Sequoia Holdings has recently made a resolution to pay employees in cryptocurrencies.
 According to them, employees are to receive part of their income in various cryptocurrencies, including bitcoin.

-The firm noted in a press release today that the new service will enable employees to decide whether they want part of their salaries paid in either Bitcoin (BTC), Ether (ETH), or Bitcoin Cash (BCH).
+The firm also noted in a press release today that the new service will enable employees to decide whether they want part of their salaries paid in either Bitcoin (BTC), Ethereum (ETH), or Bitcoin Cash (BCH).

 The conversion will be made after the anonymous firm must have deducted the stipulated tax from the salary and the cryptocurrencies will be stored in a digital assets wallet that it will also manage.

-Furthermore, Sequoia noted that the plan is similar to certain solutions established by firms that enable employees to dedicate stipulated amounts of their salaries to a 401(k) retirement savings plan.
+Sequoia noted that the plan is similar to certain solutions established by firms that enable employees to dedicate stipulated amounts of their salaries to a 401(k) retirement savings plan.
 For Sequoia, pay in cryptocurrencies’ can create an avenue for long-term investments for their employees.

 However, the difference is that Sequoia’s initiative would only be implemented after tax has been deducted.